Fwe language: Grammar

 There are four distance distinctions, or series, within demonstratives.
 Possessives can be expressed as suffixes on the noun they modify.
 Tense, aspect, negation, modality, subject, object, locatives, and spatial deixis can all be marked on the verb.
 Subject marking on the verb is obligatory.
 The general verb structure is pre-initial - subject - post-initial - object - root - derivational suffixes - pre-final - final vowel - clitic.

 Fwe follows an SVO, or Subject Verb Object order.
 Constituents can be moved to the front of a clause to be marked for topic, or to the end to be marked for definiteness.
 An example of the word order can be found below:

-Fwe Causative constructions are constructed through inderect causation semantically and use a complex predicate strategy.
+Fwe Causative constructions are constructed through indirect causation semantically and use a complex predicate strategy.
 There is overt coding on the verb with a dedicated causative affix being added to indicate causality.
 For an intransitive verb, adding the causitive affix will make the word transitive, as shown with the verb "to burn" below: